Yevhen-H/Python-Training/README.md

-# Repository For Python Training
+# Repository For Python Slenium Training